 - You want peer recognition and rewards to sit alongside performance in the same platform

-- You need AI-driven insights that turn feedback data into prioritized actions
+- You need AI-driven insights that turn feedback data into prioritized actions without an add-on purchase

 - Your team expects real-time, continuous feedback as the default — not a bolt-on

-What Is PerformYard?
+What Size Companies Use PerformYard?

 PerformYard Pros and Cons